sudesh3107/IP-Changer/README.md

   ```
 - Test different methods to see which works best with your network
 - Static IPs must be in your router's valid range
+- use ip2.sh script if you faced any error with ip-changer script. << use it if you are using ethernet!!